 I Live in Tokyo

 by Mari Takabayashi

-I Live in Tokyo describes a year in the life of a girl living in Japan’s capital.
-It’s an thorough introduction to the customs, seasonal festivals, and delicious food of Japan.
+I Live in Tokyo is a year in the life of a girl living in Japan’s capital.
+It’s a thorough introduction to the customs, festivals, and food of Japan.

 One Stormy Night

 The story of a deep and unexpected friendship that forms between a wolf and a sheep when they are forced to shelter together in a storm.

 Is this a children’s book?
 Maybe.
 It’s a wordless graphic novel about—what else?—travelling.
 By train.
 The twist is it also tours the minds of the passengers.

 by Allan Say

 Speaking of travel, this is the richly told, richly illustrated, story of Allan Say’s grandfather and his journey from Japan to the United States and back again.

 by Mark Reibstein, illustrated by Ed Young